UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Land Cover Land Cover Reclassifier.rst

       * - upper
         - Select raster land cover dataset to be reclassified into the UMEP land cover classes
+           - **Include additional land cover classes used in TARGET**: If this is ticked in, two more classes appear that is used in the `TARGET` tool.
       * - middle
         - Choose interval values to be classified into a certain UMEP land cover class.
            - Not all lines and boxes need to be filled in, but multiple lines are available in case many different intervals are to be classified as the same land cover class.